 "You are prayed for by other people.
 You are taught the Word of God by a person.
 And people even forgive one another!
 All the time if they’re obedient to Jesus, “forgive us our trespasses as we forgive those who trespass against us."

 Scripture tells those on earth to pray for one another.
 When we ask another to pray for us, we are not praying to them or through them.
 When another believer prays for us, they are praying through Christ alone.
-Scripture clearly establishes Him as being the one mediator between God and man (Hebrews 9:13-15; Hebrews 12:24).
+The New Testament clearly establishes Him as being the mediator between God and man without any reference to saints and angels (Hebrews 9:13-15; Hebrews 12:24).

 There is a mountainous distinction between the forgiveness of interpersonal sin and the forgiveness before God made available through Christ's mediation.
 It is also fallacious to equate being a teacher of the Word of God with being a mediator of His grace.